Airbus to be world's largest planemaker for second year

 No flights have been scheduled over the Christmas break of special Beluga transport planes, which carry aircraft sections under an exemption from most coronavirus travel restrictions.

-Barring widespread new travel upheaval, industry sources expect Airbus to deliver 550-560 planes in 2020 after it reached more than 520 this week, with nine days of the year still to go.
+Barring widespread new travel upheaval, industry sources expect Airbus to deliver 550 to 560 planes in 2020 after it reached more than 520 this week, with nine days of the year still to go.

 But they cautioned deliveries are subject to an unusual number of variables and schedules are not set in stone.
 Airbus is unlikely to repeat a record surge of more than 100 deliveries in December last year.